-In 2011, there was a temporary increase in bilateral trade (to approximately EUR 346 million), but since 2012 it has returned to and remained at its usual level of around EUR 50 million.
+In 2015, it stood at EUR 151 million, with German exports to Brunei accounting for EUR 150 million of this figure.
 German involvement in the Sultanate’s principal economic activity – oil and gas production – is indirect, through scientists and engineers.
 No German companies are involved.

 Germany’s main direct exports to Brunei are finished engineering products such as motor vehicles, electrical goods and machinery.
 German consumer goods are exported to Brunei via Singapore, the United Kingdom and Hong Kong.

 Since the summer of 2008, the Sultanate has been sending government-supported students to study in Germany (there are currently 20 of them enrolled at German universities).
 Brunei’s government currently offers graduate scholarships to young Germans, too, enabling them to study at universities in Brunei.
 At present, there are three German lecturers at the Universiti Brunei Darussalam, teaching mathematics, biology and history, as well as a guest lecturer who teaches social sciences.

 Since 2008, German cruise ships, too, have again been calling regularly at Muara Port near Bandar Seri Begawan.